 If you go AWOL and are caught, you can be punished with detention and you might not get to leave the army afterwards.

-The maximum penalty for AWOL in peace time is two years in detention (at Colchester).
+The maximum penalty for AWOL in peace time is two years in detention (at the military prison in Colchester).

 If you go AWOL after you’ve been given an order to deploy in war, then it counts as desertion and the maximum penalty is life in prison, although such a harsh sentence would be unusual.